Yudi/DiscordChatExporter/.docs/Scheduling-MacOS.md

   - If you want the script to run only when a certain user is logged in, choose the first one.
   - If you want the script to always run on System Startup, choose the second one.

-To quickly go to these directories, open Finder and press Command+Shift+G (⌘⇧G), then paste the path into the text box.
+To quickly go to these directories, open Finder and press ⇧⌘G, then paste the path into the text box.

 2. To load the job into launchctl, in Terminal, type `launchctl load`, press SPACE, drag and drop the `.plist` into the Terminal window, then hit RETURN.
 It won't output anything if it was successfully loaded.